 How do I know who has accessed my record?

-You can ask any of the organisations who are providing your care to find out who has accessed your Bolton Care Record and they can request an audit report to show all staff who have accessed your record, when and where.
+You can ask any of the care providers who are providing your care to find out who has accessed your Bolton Care Record and they can request an audit report to show all staff who have accessed your record, when and where.
 This may take a couple of days and could be sent to you or picked up at your next visit.

 Staff can only access records for patients that are registered on their own clinical or social care system.
 They have no ability to search for any patients across the whole of Bolton.